Quickly tackling a complex 550-restaurant project

-Upon learning how they intended to use the information collected on the site surveys, we worked with the client to develop a detailed Scope of Work for the As-Built surveying program.
+Upon learning how they intended to use the information collected on the site surveys, we worked with the client to develop a detailed scope of work.
 The architectural As-Builts included a detailed Floor Plan with Kitchen Layout, Reflected Ceiling Plan, Roof Plan, and Electrical Plan.
-They wanted us to provide them with an electrical line diagram as well, which included tracing and mapping of their panel schedule to show the connections between each individual outlet to the corresponding circuit on the panel.
+They wanted us to provide an electrical line diagram as well (which included tracing and mapping of their panel schedule to show the connections between each individual outlet to the corresponding circuit on the panel).
 For photography, we agreed to provide both still photos as well as a 360-degree “Virtual Walkthrough” of each location using the Matterport platform.

 About 6 weeks into these discussions, our client was gaining confidence in PPM’s capabilities and decided to test us with an initial batch of 33 locations in California, Colorado, and Texas.
 They wanted the surveys completed in 10 weeks, between August and October of 2017, so we developed a schedule to meet this deadline while also allowing for several rounds of feedback on the Deliverables to make sure the final product was exactly what our client needed.

-Breaking Down Our Process for a High Volume, Nationwide As-Built Survey Program
+Our Process for a High Volume, Nationwide As-Built Program

 Our first order of business was to create a program schedule.
 We were provided the list of 334 locations all over the country and a deadline of June 15th to deliver all of the surveys.
 With a few weeks of time to ramp up, this meant we would need to average about 20 completed surveys per week.
 To complicate the logistics a bit more, the client had different deadlines within these 4 months for each of the 6 geographic regions in which the stores were located.
 The client allowed us to determine the specific order and schedule to meet the deadlines, which was extremely helpful as it enabled us to group the surveys together by location and proximity, allowing for more efficient travel and the flexibility to work with each surveyor on a schedule that best fit their availability.

 Second, we had to get the resources in place to handle that kind of volume for a sustained period of time.
-This required additional field surveyors, drafters, QA staff, and dedicated project management.
-Our team quickly determined what would be needed, and then we started hiring and training new people right away.
+This required field surveyors, drafters, QA staff, and dedicated project management.
 Over the course of the program, there would be as many as 50 different people that worked on the surveys in one capacity or another.
 In additional to human resources, we also had to make sure that we had the specialized equipment needed to perform the survey at every location, including surveying tools, Matterport cameras, and electrical testing gear.

 Finally, we had to develop a scalable and repeatable process that would consistently deliver a high-quality As-Built product that met the client’s exact specifications for every location.
 We had already worked out most of the process in the pilot round of 33 locations, but now with a higher overall volume and weekly output, we had to tighten things up even more.